julb/action-prepare-release/README.md

 ### Example Workflow file

-- 1st example: Version is given by release branch and there is a maintenance branch ** Release branch is: `releases/trigger-1.0.0`
+**1st example**: Version is given by release branch and there is a maintenance branch

+- Release branch is: `releases/trigger-1.0.0`
-  ** Maintenance branch is: `maintenances/1.0.x`
+- Maintenance branch is: `maintenances/1.0.x`

 ```yaml
 jobs: